csvalpha/amber-api/README.md

 4. Install gems with `bundle install`
 5. Create databases and tables and run seeds with `bundle exec rails db:setup`
 6. Copy the `.env.example` to `.env` and update the fields to reflect your environment

+### Installation (Docker)
+It is also possible to get the application running without the need to install all the dependencies manually.
+If you use windows this is the only possible setup since ImageMagick doesn't run in windows.

+1. Install Docker and Docker-Compose
+1. Run `docker-compose up`
+1. run `docker-compose run web rails db:setup`

 ## Usage
 To start the server, execute: